josmar-crwdstffng/angular/aio/content/guide/workspace-config.md

 ### Assets configuration

-Each `build` target configuration can include an `assets` array that lists files or folders you want to copy as-is when building your project.
+Each `build` target configuration can include an `assets` array that lists files or directories you want to copy as-is when building your project.
-By default, the `src/assets/` folder and `src/favicon.ico` are copied over.
+By default, the `src/assets` directory and `src/favicon.ico` are copied over.

 <code-example language="json">